Welcome to my Trip Report on Turkish Airlines' Boeing 777-300ER!

 Departure time: 2000

 I was warmly welcomed by the crew who directed me to my seat.
-The crew was a mixed of Turkish and Asian crew.
+The crew was a mixture of Turkish and Asian crew.
 It has the Indian atmosphere due to the colour of the seats I feel.
 The herringbone style of the Business Class seats, hope to try this one day.
-Its a unique design but still prefer the conventional 2 seater window seat side by side especially if travelling with my partner.
+It is a unique design but still prefer the conventional 2 seater window seat side by side, especially if travelling with my partner.

 Business Class seats

 1-2-1 seating configuration.
 Are you a fan of it?
 2-3-2 would suit the airline better in terms of revenue I feel.